pablott/farproof/README.txt

 It is based on Django (the Python web framework) on the server side, and mainly HTML5+CSS3+JScript on the client side.

+Released under GPL v2 (see LICENSE file for more details).